jarecoo/practice/notes.md

 - Anxiety is just you wanting to control that which is outside your control.
 Stress is modern-day smoking.
 Unconditionally relax.
 - Things are fine.
 You’re ok.
 You’re not perfect.
 Learn to let things go.
 Holding on to negative emotions ruins your life.
 - Give yourself an unconditional break.
 Forgive yourself.
 Trust yourself.
 Trust your loved ones.
 Have compassion for yourself.
 - Don’t take everything so seriously.
 It’s good to be good, but nobody’s perfect.
-Cut everything and everyone some slack and don’t expect perfection anywhere, especially from yourself or your family or circumstances. https://reddit.app.link/1O3LUJUxrN You may think you’re just “optimizing” but you may find that you just come across as critical and judgmental.
+Cut everything and everyone some slack and don’t expect perfection anywhere, especially from yourself or your family or circumstances. https://reddit.app.link/1O3LUJUxrN You may think you’re just “optimizing” but you may find that you just end up being critical and judgmental of everything, and that people see you that way.
 - “Don’t hang on to a mistake just because you spent a lot of time making it.”
 - “Having low self worth, not being compassionate toward yourself can cause trouble elsewhere in your life.
 If we have an attitude of low self worth and are constantly telling ourselves we’re the worst in the world, “we are at the same time cultivating a mind that is quite critical and judgmental and which inevitably spills over.
 So as we let go of this negative chatter towards ourself, we are at the same time freeing ourselves up from any judgment, criticism about others.” - headspace, self-esteem 24/30
 - Reflect on your many blessings, not your few failures.